Erik Ainge's tweet on ESPN's story

-Ainge was drafted by the Jets in the fifth round of the 2008 NFL draft but has yet to play a regular season game.
+Ainge was drafted by the Jets in the fifth round of the 2008 NFL draft but has yet to play in a regular-season game.
 He said his addiction to drugs, which included heroin, only got worse when he moved away from Knoxville.
-Through most of his rookie year, Ainge was downing 25 Percocets at a time, he wrote.
+Through most of his rookie year of professional football, Ainge was downing 25 Percocets at a time, he wrote.

 "I moved up to New York with a bunch of money, and it was where everything started falling apart," he wrote.

 Ainge said he lied to friends and "destroyed relationships" because of his drug habit.

 Ainge also wrote that while in the midst of a "two-week bender" last summer he "had some trouble with the law" while he was in Tennessee visiting friends.